S-Vermeer/S-Vermeer.github.io/docs/reference/documents/Software Architecture Documentation.md

 So the data is more accurate than regular sensor networks, easily accessible with an API and constantly monitored for downtime by a renowned organisation.
 However, the API in itself isn't trustworthy and some data needs to be verified.

-For the weather data, we used the data from KNMI, which had 2021 to November 2022 data.
-It has hourly data for Eindhoven, but seeing as we also need the data for November 2022 to now, we do need something supplemental for deployment.
-We can use some type of forecasting API for our own AI, but until that time we do need data to train on.
+For the weather data, we used the data from KNMI, which had 2021 to mid May 2023 data.
+It has hourly data for Eindhoven, but seeing as we also need the data for the rest of may to now, we do need something supplemental for deployment.
 However,  it allowed us to test the model for now without paying from an account from an API, without having to scrape ourselves and spend a lot of time there.
+After we verified that weather data was beneficial to our project, Simona and I found [WeatherAPI](https://www.weatherapi.com/) which has a free and a paid subscription, which can be fit to the project's needs.

 ## 3. Repositories and CI/CD Pipeline